mcc-us/bucky/_drafts/willkommen.md

 ---

 Bucky is a good boy.
-He has all the food he needs (not wants) and gets to sleep by mid-night, mid-day, mid-evening, mid-morning...
+He has all the food he needs (not wants) and gets to sleep by mid-night, mid-day, mid-evening, mid-morning or even nap time.
 He and I also like to "man-spread".
 It's one of the things we do best.